Road signs in New Zealand: 1933 road signs

+1966 road signs

+Before 1966, New Zealand traffic signs were similar to that of the US around the same time.

+The following signs were introduced in the Traffic Sign Notice 1966 which was amended in 1970.

+Obsolete state highway shields

 Location Referencing Management System (LRMS)

 The NZ Transport Agency (NZTA; Māori: Waka Kotahi) uses a linear location referencing system for its State Highway network, nationwide.
 This assists roading contractors, safety auditors and emergency services in pin-pointing locations across the country.
 The LRMS features several types of signs and methods of reference.
 All KMP's are installed using a calibrated Trip Meter from the beginning of the road.
 ERP's however, are placed using land surveying equipment.

 All LRMS signs are installed on the 'true left' side of the lane or carriageway, this is determined by the left hand side when facing the increasing direction, The increasing direction of travel is the direction in which positive measurements are made.
 Divided carriageways (roads with concrete berms or centrelines) have an Increasing (I) side and a Decreasing (D) side.
 This can be seen on LRMS signs in these areas.

 Established Route Position (ERP)

 Established Route Position signs are used to highlight a special location or bearing on the highway, These are placed routinely along the carriageways, usually every 3 km.
 They feature the current Reference Station and the number of kilometres from the beginning of that Reference Station.
 These are required by the NZTA to have an accuracy of less than 3 metres.
 ERP signs are double-sided and feature a reflective green strip.
 They also have a small yellow triangle on the post pointing in the roads increasing direction.